haapjari/repository-search-api/README.md

 This tool is meant to be an abstraction for a set of different GitHub API's that offer ability to query metadata from different repositories.
 You can see the API's within this file: [repository_service.go](https://github.com/haapjari/repository-search-api/blob/main/internal/pkg/service/repository_service.go).
 For the OpenAPI, please refer to the [openapi.yaml](https://github.com/haapjari/repository-search-api/blob/main/docs/openapi.yaml).

-NOTE: Third-Party LOC Reporting works only with projects, written in Go.
+Third-Party LOC Reporting works only with projects, written in Go.

 ***